Summer school on Planetology, Exploration, Terrestrial analogs, Robotics, Astrobiology, Spectroscopy

 The island can be reached by boat from Naples, from Reggio Calabria or from Sicily: the nearest international airports are Naples (Napoli Capodichino airport) and Catania (Catania Fontanarossa airport):

-– If you land in Naples, it is necessary to be there on June 3rd since there is a ferry (operated by Siremar/Caronte&Tourist) leaving from Naples’ central harbor on at 20:00 arriving on Vulcano the next morning.
+– If you land in Naples, it is necessary to be there on May 26th since there is a weekly ferry (operated by Siremar/Caronte&Tourist) leaving from Naples’ central harbor on at 20:00 arriving on Vulcano the next morning.
+Some fast boats also serve this lines.

 – If you land in Catania: there are daily buses leaving from Catania airport to reach Milazzo harbor (2 hours connection).
 From there, several fast boats are available to reach Vulcano (operated by Liberty Lines) .
 If you choose this option, be aware that it takes averagely 3-4 hours from Catania’s airport to Vulcano island.